harp-lab/slog-lang1/doc/tutorial.md

 - The second rule, just pulls out the final factorial value from the fact relation.
 ----------------------------------------
 ### Aggregators
-- Slog supports `count, minimum, maximum, sum` , Aggregators are same as you know from the SQL.
+- Slog supports `count, minimum, maximum, sum` ,Slog aggregators are similar to aggregators in SQl; they are used to aggregate values across a relation.
 #### Count
 ```slog
 ;; Count